-It’s mounted to a ladder frame chassis and there’s three-link rigid suspension with coil springs to help smooth out the rough stuff on the road (or off it).
+Yes.
+It’s mounted to a ladder frame chassis and has three-link rigid suspension with coil springs.
+This is to help smooth out the rough stuff on the road (or off it).

 The Suzuki Jimny doesn’t have a locking differential, but there is an electronic traction control system to intervene when it thinks you’re losing grip.

-While the rear seats in the passenger car are more ideally suited to children, or adults with really short legs, it does mean that the capacity in the new loadspace is a bit limited.
+The rear seats in the passenger car are definitely more suited to children.
+Or adults with really short legs.
+It does mean that the capacity in the new loadspace is a bit limited.

 In order to create the loadspace, Suzuki has shifted the front seats forward by 10mm while also fixing a part solid and mesh bulkhead to protect the driver and passenger from the cargo area.
 In doing so, they’ve created a 0.86m3 load volume which is roughly the size of a Ford Fiesta van and half the size of a Dacia Duster Commercial’s loadspace.